1972 Adana Turkish Airlines DC-9 crash: Cause and aftermath

-While being treated at the hospital, captain Mahzar İpek said that they had lost all communications with the airport and that they decided to make an emergency landing in an area that seemed to be flat.
+While being treated at the hospital in Adana, captain İpek testified that the aircraft suffered from an engine failure, and that they had lost communication with the airport shortly after declaring their emergency.
+After losing altitude due to the poor weather conditions and limited visibility in the night, they attempted to locate an area that seemed to be flat enough to perform an emergency landing.
+According to İhsan Göksaran, the assistant general director of Turkish Airlines, an initial report was sent to experts in Ankara shortly after the accident, who suspected a cabin pressurization problem.

 In 1975, Gündüz Sevilgen, a member of the 15th Parliament of Turkey from the National Salvation Party, wrote several questions to the Grand National Assembly of Turkey related to Turkish Airlines, including the causes of accidents.
 He received a response from the Minister of Transport, Sabahattin Özbek, on 18 March.
 The response included a short list of causes of all Turkish Airlines crashes to date.
 The cause for the Adana crash in the response was:

-Not adhering to IFR limits by attempting to approach and land visually in a misty and cloudy weather.
+"Not adhering to IFR limits by attempting to approach and land visually in a misty and cloudy weather."

-According to a Hürriyet article from 1999, the pressurization failure was due to a wiring malfunction.
-In 2020, Sözcü reported that they could not find any record of the pilots being prosecuted over the death of Hülya Maviler.
+According to a Hürriyet article from 1999, there was a malfunction in the electrical system of the aircraft.
+In 2020, Sözcü reported that they could not find any record of the pilots being prosecuted after the accident.